act-org/dls/README.md

 }
 ```

-Be sure to replace `vX.X.X` with the specific version of the DLS that you would
+Be sure to replace `vX.X.X` with the
+[specific tag](https://bitbucket.org/actet/act-dls/commits/) of the DLS that
-like to install (e.g. `v1.4.0`).
-Then install the DLS into your project by
+you would like to install (e.g. `v1.4.0`).
+Then install the DLS into your
-running:
+project by running:

 ```shell
 npm install